Do you often find yourself hitting a provisional golf ball? You’ll need to understand what to do next.

 The rules for hitting a provisional ball are some of the most misunderstood in golf (not just by beginner golfers) and I thought I’d share a list of some of the most important aspects relating to the rule.

-1. You can only play a provisional ball if you think your ball may be lost outside of a water hazard or out-of-bounds
+1. You can only play a provisional ball if you think your ball may be lost outside of a penalty area or out-of-bounds.

 This is an often misunderstood rule so take note, these are the only two scenarios when you can play a provisional ball.

-2. If you are virtually certain that your ball is in a water hazard, do NOT hit a provisional
+2. If you are virtually certain that your ball is in a penalty area (eg water hazard), do NOT hit a provisional.

 You lose the right to drop the ball near the hazard in this scenario and your provisional ball was not, in fact, a provisional at all and was in play.
 (Decision 27-2a/2)

 3. Make sure you announce that you are about to play a provisional ball.

-Say something like “I’m going to hit a provisional ball” and say it loud so there is no doubt as to what you are doing.
+Say something like “I’m hitting a provisional ball” and say it loud so there is no doubt as to what you are doing.
 You must include the words “provisional ball”.
 Simply saying “I’m going to re-load” or “I’ll hit another one” is not enough and your next shot may be automatically deemed in play.
-(Decision 27-2a/1)

 4. If you hit a provisional ball because you think it may be lost, you have 3 minutes to search for it.

 After that, your provisional ball is now in play.

 If you then find your original ball, then disregard the provisional and the number of shots you have played with it.
-If you don’t find your original ball, continue playing your provisional ball.
+If you don’t find your original ball, continue playing with your provisional ball.

 6. Make sure you can differentiate between your first ball and your provisional ball

-If you can’t do this then things can get murky real quick as covered in Decision 27/11.
+If you can’t do this then things can get murky real quick.
 For example, if you find that one ball is out-of-bounds and the other isn’t, and you can’t discern which is which, then the ball in play is assumed to be the provisional ball.